dstl/eleatics/argumentation/coronavirus/uncertainty.md

 The two explanation graphs answer the question: *What must we believe if we accept the hypothesis is true/false?* This is a critical assessment of the hypothesis.
 Instead, we might be interested in promoting a particular point of view, so asking what *might* we believe instead of what *must* we believe.
 We can do this by considering *sufficient* arguments instead of necessary ones.
 That is to say, the arguments that are acceptable in at least one extension in the relevant partition.
+There are choices in constructing an explanation graph that bear on what the graph explains.

+Here, we have explanation that allows a critical assessment of the strength of the case for and against the lab origin hypothesis - which means that say something about the *uncertainty* associated with the hypothesis.